KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

 ### Potentially slightly bigger changes

+- [ ] Feature: 'pre' panel right-click -> Select all (and/or confine Ctrl-A to that panel)
 - [ ] Feature: Add a filter to the flow list in the Flow Manager
 - [ ] Feature: Add a filter that only shows filtered clumps
 - [ ] Add grouping for project-level flows.